Audrey Roloff Accused Of Bragging And Being Un-Christian In Post About Breastfeeding

 Audrey Roloff still can’t shake off her detractors.
 The Little People, Big Wold star recently shared her breastfeeding experience as baby Ember Jean is about to hit the six-month mark but despite saying she respected other mothers’ experiences, one person still took it upon herself to feel slighted and accused Audrey of bragging and not acting like a true Christian.

-Audrey shared a photo from their recent trip to the doctor for her daughter’s six-month check-up and talked about her experiences breastfeeding Ember Jean, according to Romper.
+Audrey shared a photo from their recent trip to the doctor for her daughter’s six-month checkup and talked about her experiences breastfeeding Ember Jean, according to Romper.
 The 26-year-old mother said she’s in disbelief that it’s been six months since she “labored through the night and brought our precious baby into this world.”

 “I am honestly so thankful for those wristband rolls, plump [cheeks] and squishable thighs,” Audrey said.